 The plumbing industry deals with huge types of materials and products.
 Fittings are one of those products.
 They are extremely important for connecting pipelines.
 Fittings perform a variety of functions.
-They vary in shape and size.
-Before comparing Brass and copper fittings, let’s first check out fittings.
+They vary in shape and size before comparing Brass and copper fittings.

 What are Fittings?

 In plumbing, pipe fittings mean joints or connections of different shapes and sizes.
 Their function is to measure the flow of liquids and serve as a joint between two pipes or as regulators.

 Fittings come in many different types.
 They are mainly classified based on their shapes and sizes.
 The most commonly used, well-known types of fittings are as follows.

 - Elbow Fitting: Elbows are bent fittings that work by changing the direction of liquid flowing across the pipeline.
 Elbow fittings can be found in many materials.
 Their use is widespread, and almost every plumbing system requires elbows.